Harry Potter e la pietra filosofale

 Difficulty to acquire: 8/10

-An unknown number of copies of the first edition were released with a red band around the book which displayed a quote from Book Trust Scotland which read [in Italian] “Mystery, magic, a spectacular cast of characters and a perfect plot: this is the debut of a wonderful writer and storyteller.”
+A limited number of first edition copies were also issued with a red promotional band wrapped around the book.
+This band featured a quote from Book Trust Scotland, translated into Italian: “Mystery, magic, a spectacular cast of characters and a perfect plot: this is the debut of a wonderful writer and storyteller.”

-The first printing of Harry Potter e la pietra filosofale can be identified by checking the copyright page where there will be no reference to any further reprints of the book.
-The colophon also states that the book was finished printing in May 1998.
+The first printing of Harry Potter e la pietra filosofale can be identified by a copyright page that contains no mention of reprints and a colophon stating the book was completed in May 1998.